 Next, place the towel in a plastic bag, and seal it to lock in moisture.
 Then label the bag as to seed-type, the year the seeds were packed for sale and date of your test, as above.
 Set the seeds some place dark and warm.
 Mine go in my desk drawer.

-Check the seeds every daily, by opening the bag, removing the towel, and unfolding it.
+Check the seeds daily, by opening the bag, removing the towel, and unfolding it.
 Some seeds germinate very quickly, while others can be poky.
-Re-moisten the towel if seems a little dry.
+Re-moisten the towel if seems dry.

 Don’t miss anything at A Garden for the House…sign up for Kevin’s weekly newsletter.